bassirishabh/bassirishabh/README.md

 - 👋 Hola, I am Rishabh Bassi
-- 👀 I’m Computer Science Grad with specialization done in Machine Learning and worked as Senior Engineer at Western Digital.
+- 👀 I’m Computer Science Graduate Student at Texas A&M University with specialization in Machine Learning.
+I have worked as Senior Engineer at Western Digital and right now working as research Assistant in TAMU.
-- 🌱 I’m interested in Machine Learning and currently learning NLP and Deep Learning
+- 🌱 I’m interested in Machine Learning and currently pursuing research on NLP and Deep Learning
 - 💞️ I’m looking to collaborate on Natural Language Processing

 <!---